-In the sound era, he appeared in at least 68 westerns and 5 serials, and his career ran from the 1920s through some movie and various TV roles in the mid 1960s.
+In sound films, he appeared in at least 68 westerns and 5 serials, and his career ran from the 1920s through some movie and TV roles in the mid 1960s.

 George Sowards hailed from Missouri.
 He was another of the B western background performers who essayed roles as a henchman, barfly, cowhand, townsman, etc. One of his specialties was driving stagecoaches and wagons.
 George was married, living in Nevada, and a railroad section hand when he registered for the World War I draft in 1917.
 At the time of the 1920 census, he and wife Edna were in Hollywood, and George was beginning his movie career.

 George - and his younger brother James Leonard Sowards - were officers in the Riding Actors Association of Hollywood, a union type organization formed in 1933 with goals of better pay, safer working conditions, and having some direct involvement/oversight with the production folks that were planning and filming dangerous and complex scenes and stunts.
 In the 1952 Hollywood Reporter Production Encyclopedia, George is listed as a director of the Screen Extras Guild.

 Les Adams has George identified in about 75 sound films - that number includes 68 westerns and 5 cliffhangers.
 Most of his movie roles were uncredited.
 Since he could handle a wagon or stage, there's probably a bunch of films in which he appeared, but he's not recognized.
 As the B western faded away in the late 1940s-early 1950s, George migrated to television, playing townsman, barfly, etc. in various programs.